nxp-mcuxpresso/mcuxsdk-examples/_boards/mimxrt700evk/vglite_examples/cube_freertos/example_board_readme.md

 To use RaspberryPi, change the macro DEMO_PANEL to 5 in mcux_config.h.
 To use ZC143AC72MIPI DBI panel, change the macro DEMO_PANEL to 6 in mcux_config.h.

+Frame buffer compression is supported for panels MIPI RK055MHD091 and MIPI RK055AHD091.
+In order to activate this support you have to select either MIPI RK055MHD091 or MIPI RK055AHD091 in Kconfig and set either DEMO_RK055MHD091_USE_XRGB8888 / DEMO_RK055AHD091_USE_XRGB8888 to 1 in mcux_config.h.

 Running the demo
 ===============
 When the example runs, you can see a cube object with each face having high render quality.